 Reading graduate Hilary Withey has a passion for helping others.
-From her career in social work, to volunteering with female survivors of abuse in Nepal, Hilary is an inspirational example of why we are celebrating all women this International Women’s Day, on 8 March.
+From her career in social work, to volunteering with female survivors of abuse in Nepal, Hilary is an inspirational example of why we are celebrating the University community’s incredible volunteers with the inaugural Celebration of Volunteering.

-Hilary said: “One of the organisations I’m volunteering with is ABC Nepal, which works with women and girls who have been victims of human trafficking, rape and domestic violence.
+Hilary said of her volunteering : “One of the organisations I’m volunteering with is ABC Nepal, which works with women and girls who have been victims of human trafficking, rape and domestic violence.

 “ABC Nepal aims to help survivors to rebuild their lives and be reintegrated into society.
 It also helps to raise awareness about girls’ and women’s rights.”